dbdanso/Conserved-immune-response-bacterial-infections/README.md

 **Figure 3:** KEGG pathway enrichment analysis of genes in THP-1 macrophages consistently upregulated after being infected with A. veronii AS1, E. coli K-12, L. pneumophila 130b, and M. tuberculosis H37Rv.
 The top 11 pathways were selected based on the lowest adjusted p-values.
 This result highlights key immune and inflammatory signaling pathways, including host defense and cytokine-mediated responses, commonly activated during macrophage responses to diverse bacterial infections.

-*For full analysis scripts, see the repository contents.*
+*For full analysis scripts and supplementary data files, see the repository contents.*

 # Author
 Daniel Boadi Danso,